 12. Update to the latest version of iOS

-As always in these sort of situations, it might be a good idea to update to the latest version of iOS if you are having some issues.
+As always, in these sorts of situations, it might be a good idea to update to the latest version of iOS if you are having some issues.
 That’s especially true if you are still sporting a version of the operating system that is one year old or more.
 To update to the latest iOS version, go to Settings > General > Software Update.

 13. Reset all content and settings

 The activation issue may actually be a device-specific issue, and unfortunately, you might have to reset the device and set it all up again.
-To do so, go to Settings > General > Reset > Reset All Content and Settings.
-This will wipe out your device and will let you either set it up as new, or set it up from a previous iCloud backup.
+To do so, go to Settings > General > Transfer or Reset iPhone > Erase All Content and Settings.
+This will wipe out your device and will let you either set it up as new or set it up from a previous iCloud backup.

 I hope one of these solutions will work for you and that you will fix your waiting for activation issue.
-If you have other tips, please feel free to share in the comments section.
+If you have other tips, please feel free to share them in the comments section.